Skip to main content

 • POST /api/evs/v1/identity

-• Requires the enterpriseId from Step 1
+• Requires the enterpriseId and userId from Step 1

 • Always use transactionType: "institutionalIndividual" for standard onboarding